Beijing Queer Film Festival: History

 Due to the perceived success of the Festival in 2013, the organizers for the 2014 edition decided to hold the screenings in a public cinema and marketed the Festival to the Beijing LGBT community through social media.
 However, during this period, the Chinese Government, under the country's new leadership, Xi Jinping and Li Keqiang, arrested critics and closed down NGOs that were regarded as potentially critical of the government.
 In late August 2013, the Beijing Independent Film Festival had been forced to close, and would-be audience members were dispersed by police, whilst the venue's electricity supply was switched off and the organizers were detained.
 During this time, police seized documents and film archives from their offices.
 As a result of these developments, the 2014 Festival organizers decided to change their approach, and abandoned the idea of using a public cinema, and decided to cut back on their social media activities.
-Shortly before the festival began, two security officers visited the Festival Co-director, Jenny Man Wu, a non-LGBT woman with a long-term interest in LGBT cinema.
-They told her that they had tapped her phone and read all her emails, and that, if she went ahead with the Festival as planned, "there will be trouble.”
+Shortly before the festival began, two security officers visited the Festival Co-director, Jenny Man Wu, a queer identified woman with a long-term interest in LGBT cinema.
+They told her that they had tapped her phone and read all her emails, and that, if she went ahead with the Festival as planned, "there would be trouble for her.”

 On the day before the opening of the 2014 Festival, an email was sent to potential attendees that there was a new plan.
 They were told to "go to the central Beijing railway station the next morning, purchase tickets for the 11:15 AM train to a town near the Great Wall, and proceed to car [carriage] number 7", with the note ending “Make sure to bring your laptops”.
 The following morning, the train carriage was filled with a mixture of Chinese LGBT film buffs, filmmakers, academics, artists and activists.
-The organizers handed out flash drives for the laptops, containing the opening film, Our Story, a retrospective of the Festival's history.
+Jenny handed out flash drives for the laptops, containing the opening film, Our Story, a retrospective of the Festival's history.
+"It might not be the most ideal way to enjoy a queer film.
+However this can be a strong action showing our resistance and resilience!"
+Jenny claimed.
 The rest of the festival went off without major incident.
 Most of the films were from China, with others from Hong Kong, Taiwan, South Korea and Europe.
 There were features, documentaries, a variety of shorts including several student films, and panels on topics ranging from “Light Documentary, Heavy Activism” to “Women on Top.”
 Many of the screenings and panel discussions took place at the Dutch Embassy, beyond the control of the Beijing local authorities.